 All students will be recruited and selected under a single UKFS-CDT banner and not to individual partner institutions.
 Recruitment will not be restricted to UK applicants but PhD research projects must be UK food systems focussed.

 Applicants whose first language is not English and are not a national of a country deemed by the UK Home Office to be “majority English speaking” must be able to provide recent evidence that their spoken and written command of the English language is adequate for the programme.
+The required evidence may be one of the following:

 - A recently obtained acceptable English language qualification or test result no more than two years prior to the proposed date of enrolment.